Skip to main content

 Is sinusitis contagious?

-When a sinus infection’s root cause is a virus, you can spread the underlying virus to others.
+When the root cause of a sinus infection is a virus, people can spread the underlying virus to others.
 However, while others may catch that virus, that doesn’t necessarily mean that it will develop into sinusitis for them.

-- Nasal wash (also known as nasal irrigation): Some patients may choose sinus nasal washing using a nasal saline rinse — like the Neilmed Sinus Rinse kit, CVS Health® neti pot or Navage nasal irrigation kit — which can be purchased over the counter.
-“This can help clear the thick and sticky mucus from your nose,” says Dr. Nguyen.
+• Nasal wash (also known as nasal irrigation).
+Some patients may choose sinus nasal washing using a nasal saline rinse, which can be purchased over the counter.
+“This can help clear the thick and sticky mucus from the nose,” says Dr. Nguyen.

-- Pain reliever: Common pain relievers may help reduce inflammation and ease pain caused by sinus pressure.
-Over-the-counter products such as Tylenol Extra Strength caplets for the pain and Advil coated tablets or Aleve headache pain tablets can help with both pain and inflammation.
-Always be sure to consult your health care provider before taking over-the-counter products.
+• Pain reliever.
+Common pain relievers may help reduce inflammation and ease pain caused by sinus pressure.
+Some over-the-counter (OTC) products can help with both pain and inflammation.
+Always be sure to consult a health care provider before taking OTC products.

-- Humidifier: Moisture may help to break up mucus.
-Consider keeping a home humidifier like Vicks steam vaporizer, CVS Health Cool Mist Humidifier or Vicks Sinus Inhaler.
+• Humidifier.
+Moisture may help break up mucus.
+Consider keeping a home humidifier to help manage symptoms.

-If your symptoms persist, Dr. Nguyen recommends applying a warm, damp cloth to your face and forehead to help relieve pain caused by sinus pressure.
+If the illness persists, Dr. Nguyen recommends applying a warm, damp cloth to the face and forehead to help relieve pain caused by sinus pressure.

-“Patients should contact a doctor if symptoms last more than 10 days or sinus symptoms get worse after five days with a fever; pain or swelling in the face or eye; redness on the cheeks or around the eyes; severe headaches; confusion; or a stiff neck,” says Dr. Nguyen.
+“Patients should contact a health care provider if symptoms last more than 10 days or sinus symptoms get worse after 5 days with a fever, pain or swelling in the face or eye, redness on the cheeks or around the eyes, severe headaches, confusion or a stiff neck,” says Dr. Nguyen.

-In more serious cases, your doctor will help pinpoint triggers — such as specific allergens — depending on the category of sinusitis and specific diagnosis.
+In more serious cases, a health care provider may help pinpoint triggers — such as specific allergens — depending on the category of sinusitis and specific diagnosis.
 If treatments fail and sinusitis is chronic, Dr. Nguyen says surgery may be recommended.

 This content is for informational purposes only and is not medical advice.
-Consult with your health care provider before taking any vitamins or supplement, and prior to beginning or changing any health care practices.
+Consult your health care provider before taking any vitamins or supplement and prior to beginning or changing any health care practices.